Azure/azure-iot-sdk-node/device-samples/getting started/README.md

 ## [Connection types](src/connections)

-These samples will show you the different connections types you can use to create a client.
+These samples will show you the different connection types you can use to create a client.
 To keep things simple, all our samples showcase the **connection string** method.
 However, you can use other connection methods like Shared Access Signature (SAS), X509 Certificates, and web socket proxies.
-These samples will show you how to create those clients and send a single event to Azure IoT Hub.
+These samples will show you how to create those clients and send a single telemetry message to Azure IoT Hub.

 ## [Send message](src/send%20messages)